Alcohol and Gaming Commission of Ontario (AGCO) Veterinary Services

 Equine Incidences in Ontario Racing

 Established in 2016, the AGCO’s Equine Incidences in Ontario Racing program (EIOR) records various incidences including minor and serious accidents, performance and drug testing data, as well as horse welfare information.
 This program builds on the Death Registry program started in 2003 to track and examine the causes of death in Ontario racehorses.
 Currently, racehorses in Ontario that die within 60 days of entering a race, a workout or a qualifying event must be reported to the AGCO and these horses may be sent for a post mortem examination.
-Information, including images from CT scans from the post mortem examination of horses, is reviewed by the AGCO and is provided back to their owners and veterinarians to help educate the industry and reduce future racing injuries.
+Information, including reports from CT scans from the post mortem examination of horses, is reviewed by the AGCO and is provided back to their owners and veterinarians to help educate the industry and reduce future racing injuries.

 This comprehensive analysis of horse deaths in Ontario has been undertaken by the AGCO to identify risks, with the ultimate goal of reducing tragic events.
 The AGCO continues to refine and improve the EIOR program, through consultation with researchers, private practitioners, Official Veterinarians, pathologists, forensic analytical chemists and epidemiologists from Ontario and other jurisdictions.